samgwise/p6-result/README.md

 ) returns Result::Any
 ```

-Wraps the returned value of a Callable in a `Result::OK` and returns exceptions as a `Result::Err`
+Wraps the returned value of a `Callable` in a `Result::OK` and returns exceptions as a `Result::Err`.
+Returned failures are also transformed into `Result::Err` objects.
+If a `Result::Any` value is returned from the `Callable` it will be transperently passed along.